stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 When enabled, states will only be applied when triggered by a synced scene activation.
 After scene activation, the current state and subsequent states will be applied until lights are turned off or manually modified.
-This flag is designed to work in conjunction with `--enable-scene-sync` to provide manual control over when states are activated.
+Enable this flag together with `--enable-scene-sync` to gain manual control over when states are activated.

 Example use case: If you want lights to follow a schedule only after explicitly activating a synced Hue Scheduler scene (e.g., through a smart switch or Home Assistant automation), rather than automatically applying states when lights are turned on.